TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 ````````````````````````````````

-Note that in the following case, we have a [lazy
+Note that in the following case, we have a lazy
-continuation line]:
+continuation line:

 ```````````````````````````````` example
 > foo